k5tuck/First_WebScrapper/README.md

-#First Web Scrapper
+## NewEgg CPU/GPU Web Scrapper

-A very simple scrapper to retrieve a list of CPU and GPU off of a website.
+A very simple scrapper to retrieve a list of CPU's and GPU's off of Newegg.